An estimation procedure for the Hawkes process

-where $\hat{\Sigma}(p):={1}/{(n_0-p)}\sum_{k=p+1}^{n_0} {\hat{\bfu}_k^{(p)} \hat{\bfu}_k^{(p)}}^\top$.
-Here, with the notation from Remark~\ref{cov}, denote the estimated prediction-error vectors with estimated coefficient-matrices from the fit of the approximating INAR($p$)-model with respect to $p$ lags; see \citet{luetkepohl05} for the multivariate AIC-formula \eqref{AIC}.
-Finally, we choose $\hat{p}^{\text{(AIC)}}:=\argmin_{p\leq \lceil s_0/\Delta_0\rceil} \mathrm{AIC}(p)$ as estimated maximal lag for the approximating INAR model, respectively, we choose $\hat{s}^{\text{(AIC)}}:= \hat{p}^{\text{(AIC)}} \Delta_0$ as support parameter in the calculation of the Hawkes estimator \eqref{estimator_calculation}.
-In parametric Hawkes setups, the support of the Hawkes excitement function is typically chosen infinite.
-Our estimation procedure, however, assumes finite excitement.
-This is not a big issue: from \eqref{stability_criterion}, we get that the excitement-function components vanish for large times.
+denote the estimated prediction-error vectors with estimated coefficient-matrices from the fit of the approximating INAR($p$)-model with respect to $p$ lags; see \citet{luetkepohl05} for the multivariate AIC-formula \eqref{AIC}.
+Finally, we choose $\hat{p}^{{(\Delta_0)}}:=\argmin_{p\leq p_0} \mathrm{AIC}(p)$ as estimated maximal lag for the approximating INAR model, respectively, we choose $\hat{s}^{{(\Delta_0)}}:= \hat{p}^{{(\Delta_0)}} \Delta_0$ as support parameter in the calculation of the Hawkes estimator \eqref{estimator_calculation}. {The estimate $\hat{s}^{{(\Delta_0)}}$ depends on $\Delta_0$.} {However, given our approximation result in Theorem~\ref{convergence}, we expect the estimates to be quite stable over the bin-size choices.
+Indeed, the examples below confirm this view: for large sample-sizes, we always get that $\hat{s}^{{(\Delta_0)}} \in [s\pm 2\Delta_0)$, where $s$ denotes the true underlying (finite) support of the data generating excitement function.} In parametric Hawkes setups, the support of the Hawkes excitement function is typically chosen infinite.
+Our estimation procedure, however, assumes finite excitement. {Note that} from \eqref{stability_criterion}, we get that the excitement functions necessarily vanish for large times.
 In other words, the influence of the tail of the excitement on the model is negligible; see \eqref{cutoff_error} and Proposition~\ref{INAR(p)_approximation}.
-The only question remaining is how we can choose a support $p\in\N$, respectively, $s>0$, large enough so that the truncated model with the truncated excitement is a good approximation for the true model.
-For this choice also, the AIC-approach from above can help.
-Applying AIC-selection naively on data generated from a Hawkes model with infinite support yields support values so that the truncated part of the true excitement functions vanishes; see the simulation study below.
+The only question remaining is how we can choose a support $p\in\N$, respectively, $s>0$, large enough so that the truncated model with the truncated excitement is a good approximation for the true model. {We will see in the examples below that in this infinite-support case} the AIC-approach from above{ also turns out to be helpful}.